Face relative interior of convex sets in topological vector spaces: Face relative interior: definition and examples

 The intrinsic core (also known as pseudo-relative interior and the set of inner points) was studied extensively in the 50's (see our recent review \cite{mill-rosh} for more information).
 The intrinsic core $\icr C$ of a convex set $C$ is a subset of $C$ such that $x\in \icr C$ if and only if for every $y\in C$ there exists $z\in C$ with $x\in (y,z)$.
 One can also define the intrinsic core via minimal faces, and using the characterisation \eqref{eq:frcharlin},

+The quasi-relative interior was introduced by Zarantonello in 1971 under the name of inner points, see \cite{Zarantonello1971ProjectionsOC}, but further developed and popularised by Borwein and Lewis in 1992 \cite{BorweinLewisPartiallyFinite}.
+We also note that it was independently introduced in \cite{HadjisavvasSchaible} under the name of inner points.
+We would like to thank our referee for pointing out this important historical perspective.

-The quasi-relative interior was introduced by Borwein and Lewis in 1992 \cite{BorweinLewisPartiallyFinite}, and is a fairly well-studied notion, with many theoretical and practical applications.
+Quasi-relative interior is a fairly well-studied notion, with many theoretical and practical applications.
 For instance, it was used in \cite{Dontchev} to formulate a Slater-like condition for the cone of nonnegative functions in $L^2$; in \cite{WeakEfficiency} the notion of quasi-relative interior is used to obtain necessary and sufficient conditions for the existence of saddle points of a Lagrangian function in a class of vector optimisation problems; in \cite{SetValuedSystems} the relation between linear separation and saddle points of Lagrangian functions in the context of variational inequalities is studied via the quasi-relative interior.
 Some other applications are discussed in \cite{InfDim, RemarksInf,Lagrange,Regularity,Subconvex,EfficientCoderivatives,MR3297972,MR3735852}.
 A detailed overview of Borwein and Lewis' work with examples and additional results is given in \cite{Lindstrom}.
 Zalinescu \cite{ZalinescuThreePb, ZalinescuOnTheUse} studied duality and separation in the context of quasi-relative interior and resolved a number of open questions related to the quasi-relative interior.

 Following \cite[Definition 2.6]{BorweinGoebel}, we define the {\it quasi-relative interior} $\qri C$ of a convex set $C\subseteq X$, where $X$ is a topological vector space, as

 Some of the key advantages of quasi-relative interior over the intrinsic core is that quasi-relative interior is guaranteed to be nonempty under mild conditions (we discuss these in detail in Section~\ref{sec:nonemptiness}), and it has favourable properties when working with dual objects.